1 Getting Ready for Regression Cooking!

 Let us continue with our housing example to illustrate the above concepts:

-• Inferential Approach: Suppose we want to understand how the number of bedrooms affects housing prices in a city.
+- Inferential Approach: Suppose we want to understand how the number of bedrooms is associated with the housing sale prices in a city.
 To do this, we would collect a sample of house sales that accurately represents the city’s entire housing market.
 For instance, we might use stratified sampling to ensure that we include houses from different neighbourhoods in proportion to how common they are.
 After collecting the data, we would split it into training and test sets.
 The training set helps us build our model and estimate the relationship between variables, while the test set allows us to evaluate how well our findings generalize to new data.

 As shown in Figure 1.3, the data collection and wrangling stage is fundamental to the workflow.
 It directly follows the study design and sets the stage for exploratory data analysis.